 Most hotels in Romania offer a breakfast buffet at no extra charge.

 Hotel rack rates include room charge and sales (VAT) tax.

-Hotels in Bucharest charge an additional city tax which is 3 percent of the room rate for one night, regardless of length of stay.
+Hotels in Bucharest and other major cities charge an additional 'city tax' (in Bucharest 3 percent of the room rate for one night), regardless of length of stay.

-Hotels in most mountain and sea resorts charge a small additional local tax (taxa de statiune).
+Hotels in most mountain and sea towns charge a small additional local tax (taxa de statiune).